Dimitri Scarlato: Contemporary classical music and operas

-His music has been performed at various venues, including the Barbican Hall and Cadogan Hall in London, the Teatro Olimpico in Rome and the Teatro La Fenice in Venice.
+His music has been performed at various venues, including the Barbican Centre and Cadogan Hall in London, the Teatro Olimpico in Rome and the Teatro La Fenice in Venice.
 His two operas, Fadwa (2013) and La tregua di Natale, have been produced and staged by Accademia Filarmonica Romana and Nuova Consonanza.

-In 2018 he composed In Limbo, which drew inspiration from the book In Limbo: Brexit testimonies from EU citizens in the UK by Italian activist Elena Remigi.
+In 2018, he composed In Limbo, which drew inspiration from the book In Limbo: Brexit testimonies from EU citizens in the UK by Italian activist Elena Remigi.
 Remigi commented: "Our limbo is not only about having the right documents or not.
 There is a psychological limbo too, in which we all feel we have plunged.
 My hope is that we can all return to behold the stars, content and settled as we were before this referendum".

-The composition was commissioned by the International Spring Orchestra Festival Malta and received its first performance for the closing concert of the 12th International Spring Orchestra Festival at the Teatru Manoel, La Valletta (Malta) in April 2018.
+The composition was commissioned by the International Spring Orchestra Festival in Malta and received its first performance for the closing concert of the 12th International Spring Orchestra Festival at the Teatru Manoel, La Valletta in April 2018.

-In 2018 he conducted the closing concert at the International Spring Festival in Malta, with a programme featuring Bartok, Lutoslawski, and two world premieres.
-He also conducted the 2022 closing concert at the same festival, with a programme that included Xenakis, Gubaidulina, Mahler and two world premieres.
+In 2018, he conducted the closing concert at the International Spring Orchestra Festival in Malta with a programme featuring Bartok, Lutoslawski, and two world premieres.
+He also conducted the 2022 closing concert at the same festival with a programme that included Xenakis, Gubaidulina, Mahler and two world premieres.

+In 2024, Scarlato composed a Missa Brevis commissioned by the Chapter of the Orvieto Cathedral, Stefano Benini, director of the Cathedral Choir “Vox et Jubilum”, and Riccardo Bonci, the Cathedral organist.
+The Missa brevis was premiered during Mass on Pentecost Sunday.